ainwg/ainwg/README.md

 </div>

 ### About Me
-- 🎓 Bachelor's Degree in Computer Science with a major in Software Engineering
+🎓 Bachelor's Degree in Computer Science (Software Engineering) 💼 Currently working as a Software Engineer
-- 💡 Passionate Mobile App Developer with experience in building native Android apps and exploring other tech areas like web development, data management, and cloud solutions
-- 💼 Currently working as a Software Engineer specializing in SAP while also freelancing as a mobile app developer
-- 📫 Feel free to reach out: nurainwg@gmail.com
+📫 Feel free to reach out: nurainwg@gmail.com

 ### Connect with me
 <div id="badges">